 The project proposes improvement of the community of Garberville's water system.
 This type of project is not of the nature to substantially impact emergency response or evacuation.
 Development of the proposed water system improvements would not involve any new permanent encroachments within County rights-of-way (ROWs).
 Project construction would require temporary encroachments at a number of locations within County ROWs.
 Encroachment permits would be required for any work completed within County ROW.
-Construction of the Zone 1 distribution main connection between the Main/Hurlbutt Tank site and the downtown area (Figure 5A) would also require temporary encroachment within the California Department of Transportation (Caltrans) ROW.
+Construction of the Zone 1 distribution main connection between the Main/Hurlbutt Tank site and the downtown area (Figure 5A) would also require temporary encroachment of Transportation (Caltrans) ROW.
 An encroachment permit would be required for any work completed within the Caltrans highway ROW.
 The encroachment permit application(s) for Caltrans and Humboldt County require preparation of traffic control plans for work that would block the right-of-way, and plans for re-routing of vehicles, bicycles, and pedestrians, as needed.
-Implementation of traffic controls would be required in accordance with Caltrans and County standards, and contractors would be required to comply with the general conditions of the encroachment permits, including restoration of any damage to ROW improvements.
+Implementation of traffic controls would be required to comply with the general conditions of the encroachment permits, including restoration of any damage to ROW improvements.